Tour Details at a glance

 Three domestic flights, private minibus, jeep, auto rickshaws (tuktuks), taxis and cycle rickshaws for some sightseeing.
 Boat rides on the Ganges, Varanasi and Lake Pichola, Udaipur, Jeeps for village safaris.

 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.

-Gateway of India, Dhobi Ghats, Crawford Market, Chowpatty Beach (Mumbai)
+Gateway of India, Dhobi Ghats, Crawford Market, Chowpatty Beach, Gandhi Museum (Mumbai)

 City Palace, Cooking class, Market walk, Traditional dance show, Lake cruise (Udaipur)

 Mehrangarh Fort, Market walk, Bishnoi Village Safari (Jodhpur)

 Camel ride, Market walk (Jaisalmer)

 Amber Palace, Jantar Mantar, Market walk, Bollywood movie, Galta Temple (Jaipur)

 Abhaneri Stepwell (Abhaneri)

 Dawn Boat Cruise, Sarnath Visit, River and city walk (Varanasi)